wieschick42/wieschick42.github.io/README.md

 [[Project website]](https://www.uni-muenster.de/Geoinformatics/en/WayTO/index.html)

-[[Paper]: "Wayfinding Through Orientation" in the *Spatial Cognition and Computation Journal*]()
+[[Key Publication] "Wayfinding Through Orientation" in the *Spatial Cognition and Computation Journal*]()

-[[Paper] "The effect of orientation instructions on the recall and reuse of route and survey elements in wayfinding descriptions" in the *Journal of Environmental Psychology*]()
+[[Key Publication] "The effect of orientation instructions on the recall and reuse of route and survey elements in wayfinding descriptions" in the *Journal of Environmental Psychology*]()

 ---